googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **Figure 5.18 Version 0: Color glyphs are defined by slices of a layer records array.**

-When using version 1 formats, layers are supported but are optional.
+When using version 1 formats, use of multiple layers is supported but is optional.
 For example, a simple glyph description need not use any layering, as illustrated in figure 5.21:

 ![Complete color glyph definition without use of